|Use your mouse

 the couple would have two sons.
 Her wedding dress was the

 adapted gown from her grandmother's wedding in 1897.
 By 1951 she had

 graduated with a Masters degree.
 This volunteer has donated her life time to such organizations

 as the Girl Guides of Canada where she was an executive member and

 camping commissioner for Canada.
-She has also served on hospital
+She has served on hospital

-and museum boards She is currently a board member at the Canadian
+and museum boards including as a board member at the Canadian

 powerful golfer she would win the Canadian ladies champion title 11